Checking date: 06/05/2025 11:37:21

 Learning activities and methodology

 The course combines theoretical sessions and practical sessions.
 Theoretical sessions present the basic contents of the syllabus and aim at providing students with conceptual and methodological key elements.
 Theoretical sessions will be developed through classroom lectures by the teacher, while practical sessions will be focused on the discussion of a number of issues, drawing for that in the reading, presentation and critical analysis of selected texts (given by the instructor), as well as on learning to analyze specific issues and cultural traits as they express regionally.
 In that sense, a number of practical sessions will consist of students¿ oral presentations of their group projects with a follow-up discussion with the classmates and teacher.
-All in all, students shall carry out three types of assignments when it comes to continuous assessment: -preparation of activities of discussion, including exposition and critical analysis of texts from the reading list; -a critical summary (short-paper) of one of the texts discussed in class; -and a final essay on a specific issue discussed in the second part of the course (group project).
+All in all, students shall carry out three types of assignments when it comes to continuous assessment: -preparation of activities of discussion, including exposition and critical analysis of texts from the reading list; -an essay on a specific issue discussed in the second part of the course (group project); -a final exam bout the contents of the course.
 Tutorials will be carried out through the procedures established by the university.

 Assessment System